mRs-/Black-Friday-Deals/README.md

 ### 💸 [Mango - Twilio Calls & SMS](https://itsok.xyz/bfdealNghiaTranUIT) - 50% OFF on the App Store, no code needed

-An Calling and Texting app for Small Businesses.
+A Calling and Texting app for Small Businesses.
 Keep Business And Personal Life Separate.

 Braindump your thoughts - It turns your stream of thoughts from speech into well-structured written text ✨